Developmental editing, line editing, copyediting, proofreading ... what on earth is the difference and what's best for you when self-publishing?

 What terms should you use when sourcing editorial help?

 There’s a question!
 My advice is that you explain what you want rather than worrying too much about what it’s called.
 This is because different editors define their services in different ways.
-Here are some examples:
+So what should you do?

 So, that’s it for now.
 I hope you’ve found this discussion of the different levels of editing useful.
 If there are particular questions that you want clarification on, drop me a line and I’ll do my best to answer them.

-As promised, here’s your potted guide!
+As promised, here’s your guide!
 Just click on the image to download it to your device.